The Grass is Always Greener on the Other Side of the Hill

 Many years ago, I noticed the same phenomena with litter pickups.
 We would send teams of people one right after the other and still would see missed trash.
 I knew that it was not laziness or carelessness, but natural animal behavior.
 I also know I am as susceptible as any other animal to “the grass being greener on the other side of the hill.”

-2 thoughts on “The Grass is Always Greener on the Other Side of the Hill
+2 responses to “The Grass is Always Greener on the Other Side of the Hill”

 Strike Force meets on the 1st and 3rd Wednesday of each month at 9:30 am.
 All volunteers are welcome.